MrValdez/pycon-ph-2023-django-channels/README.md

 $ docker run -d --name redis -p 6379:6379 -p 8001:8001 redis:latest

-Alternatively, you can install to your OS.
+Alternatively, you can install directly to your OS.
 Instructions can be found on this link: https://redis.io/docs/getting-started/installation/

 Running redis natively can be done with this command line:

 $ sudo service redis-server start

-## Check Redis is working
+## Check that Redis is working
 To check if Redis have been installed correctly, you can run redis-cli and send a ping command.

 $ redis-cli